DarkgreyDevelopment/Werkr.App/README.md

 The Werkr project has a wide variety of very powerful tools.
 So, security is taken quite seriously and there are some mandatory steps that must be taken to set up the server and agent initially.

-* TLS certificates are mandatory for the webserver and agent.
+* TLS certificates are mandatory for the scheduler and agent.
 * The server and agent undergo an API key registration process before tasks can be run on the system.
   * The agent generates an API key on first startup (and upon request thereafter).
 The generated API key must be registered with a server within 12 hours of its generation.